 - 10 Things Foreign Investors Must Avoid When Establishing PT PMA in Indonesia

-If you want to open a local nominee, you can choose the following type of company (based on the amount of the company’s net worth:
+If you want to open a special purpose vehicle, you can choose the following type of company (based on the amount of the company’s net worth:

 - A micro company, which has the net worth up to IDR 50 million.

 - A small company, which has the net worth between IDR 50 million to IDR 500 million.

 - A medium company, which has the net worth between IDR 500 million to IDR 10 billion.